The Beach Boys

 Just when it seemed the group was hitting its stride, we get another OK album.
 It doesn't have as many standout tracks, but a lot of decent tracks, and a couple that really suck.
 At least every track is a song this time.
 The Wrecking Crew is still providing the instrumentals, which makes it seem musically mature, but the melodical and lyrical inspiration just seems... lacking.
 There's a song about Salt Lake City, and another about amusement parks.
 Enough said.

-1. Let Him Run Wild
+Best tracks:1.
+Let Him Run Wild

 2. California Girls